mk6502/mk6502/README.md

 * Thinking about design patterns and architecture
 * Mentoring and leading a team building products

+### Stuff I've Worked On
+* Django!
+My first internship and full-time job was at a startup that was built on top of Django.
+* Built an Android app for fun.
+It was much easier than multiple failed attempts of creating an iOS app.
+* Machine Learning.
+Just scratched the surface.
+Feature engineering really is 95% of the job.
+* Built a CHIP-8 emulator.
+It plays Pong and that's pretty much it.
+Maybe I'll work on a Gameboy emulator next.
+* Spark, Hadoop, Hive.
+My second job was doing that on Azure.
+My current job was doing that on-prem, then we migrated to AWS.
+* AWS EC2, EMR, ECS, EKS, Lambda, API Gateway, CodePipeline, VPC, IAM, and plenty more acronyms.
+What I currently do every day.

 ### Everything Else
 In my spare time nowdays I chip away at a Master's Degree (OMSCS), one course at a time.
 I'm more than halfway done, there's no turning back now.
 My wife and I enjoy hiking, biking, traveling, and playing with our Shih Tzu.